 This website is operated by Seth Smigelski, a guy who likes to hike, take pictures, and write about it.
-Each of the over 500 trails on hikespeak.com was experienced, written about, and photographed by Seth Smigelski.
+Each of the over 700 trails on hikespeak.com was experienced, written about, and photographed by Seth Smigelski.
 Use the contact page to e-mail Seth directly.
-Please also use the contact form for any marketing and media opportunities, attention Jessica.

 Hikespeak.com is an online place for the outdoors and aspires to become your go-to website to discover hiking trails, especially if you live in Los Angeles.